-Icon Action Advanced Description Q Zoom To Zooms the Floorplanner view to a region containing the item.
-Show in Netlist Attempts to open a text editor to the file and line number relevant to the chosen item (available only when a single item is chosen in the view).
-Caution!
-This is Early Access functionality; this may not always open the text editor to the expected location. = Display Properties Display properties for the chosen item in the Properties view.
-(See Properties View (see page 165))
+lcon Action Advanced Description Q Zoom To Zooms the Floorplanner view to a region containing the item.
+Attempts to open a text editor to the file and line number relevant to the chosen item (available only when a single item is chosen in the view).
+Show in Netlist Caution!
+This is Early Access functionality; this may not always open the text editor to the expected location.
+Display Display properties for the chosen item in the Properties view.
+(See Properties View ≡ Properties (see page 117))